dagger/dagger/docs/current/labs/project-zenith.md

 git push origin main
 ```

-Next, navigate to <https://daggerverse.fly.dev>, and use the top-module bar to paste the GitHub link to your module (`github.com/<user>/daggerverse.git`), then click "Crawl".
+Next, navigate to <https://daggerverse.fly.dev>, and use the top-module bar to
+paste the GitHub link to your module (`github.com/<user>/daggerverse.git`),
+then click "Crawl".

 :::note
-You don't *have* to use `daggerverse` as the name of your git repo -- it's just a handy way to have all your modules in one git repository together.
-But you can always split them out into separate repositories, or name it something different if you like!
+You don't *have* to use `daggerverse` as the name of your git repo -- it's just
+a handy way to have all your modules in one git repository together.
+But you
+can always split them out into separate repositories, or name it something
+different if you like!
 :::

-> **TODO(jedevc)**
-> Are multiple module dependencies supported?

 ### Chaining

-As mentioned above, your functions can return custom objects, which in turn can define new functions!
-This allows for "chaining" of functions in the same style as the core Dagger API.
+As mentioned above, your functions can return custom objects, which in turn can
+define new functions!
+This allows for "chaining" of functions in the same style
+as the core Dagger API.

-As long as your object can be JSON-serialized by your SDK, its state will be preserved and passed to the next function in the chain.
+As long as your object can be JSON-serialized by your SDK, its state will be
+preserved and passed to the next function in the chain.

 Here is an example module using the Go SDK: